 7. Website Feedback Surveys

-Marketers are yet to recognize website surveys as a more valuable marketing tool.
-For now, website surveys amount to 4.5% of all the marketing surveys.
-Collecting website feedback lets you find out if your website is meeting users’ needs and what you can do to improve it.
+Marketers are yet to recognize website surveys as a valuable marketing tool.
+One of the cool things they can help you to do is to find out if your website is meeting your users’ needs and what you can do to improve it.

 Examples of marketing survey questions for a website feedback survey:

 - Is our website easy to navigate around?